-Schools have a duty to prevent children from being drawn into terrorism.
-The DSL will undertake Prevent awareness training and make sure that staff have access to appropriate training to equip them to identify children at risk.
+Schools have a duty to prevent children from becoming involved with or supporting terrorism.
+The DSL, or designated Prevent lead, will undertake in-depth Prevent awareness training, including on extremist and terrorist ideologies.
+They'll make sure that staff have access to appropriate training to equip them to identify children at risk.

-We will assess the risk of children in our school being drawn into terrorism.
+We will assess the risk of children in our school from becoming involved with or supporting terrorism.
 This assessment will be based on an understanding of the potential risk in our local area, in collaboration with our local safeguarding partners and local police force.
 We will ensure that suitable internet filtering is in place, and equip our pupils to stay safe online at school and at home.

-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+There is no single way of identifying an individual who is likely to be susceptible to radicalisation into terrorism.
 Radicalisation can occur quickly or over a long period.
 Staff will be alert to changes in pupils' behaviour.

-The government website Educate against Hate and charity NSPCC say that signs that a pupil is being radicalised can include:
+The government website Educate Against Hate and charity NSPCC say that signs that a pupil is being radicalised can include:

-- Refusal to engage with, or becoming abusive to, peers who are different from themselves - Becoming susceptible to conspiracy theories and feelings of persecution - Changes in friendship groups and appearance - Rejecting activities they used to enjoy - · Converting to a new religion - · Isolating themselves from family and friends - Talking as if from a scripted speech - An unwillingness or inability to discuss their views - · A sudden disrespectful attitude towards others - Increased levels of anger - Increased secretiveness, especially around internet use - Expressions of sympathy for extremist ideologies and groups, or justification of their actions - Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.
+- Refusal to engage with, or becoming abusive to, peers who are different from themselves - Becoming susceptible to conspiracy theories and feelings of persecution - Changes in friendship groups and appearance - Rejecting activities they used to enjoy - Converting to a new religion - · Isolating themselves from family and friends - Talking as if from a scripted speech - An unwillingness or inability to discuss their views - A sudden disrespectful attitude towards others - · Increased levels of anger - Increased secretiveness, especially around internet use - Expressions of sympathy for extremist ideologies and groups, or justification of their actions - Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.